ACRCris/Cybersecurity-Portfolio/Asset_Management/Home_Network_Asset_Classification/Readme.md

 ## Folder Structure and Status

-- Home asset inventory.xlsx: Working spreadsheet with added devices, characteristics, notes, and sensitivity levels (plus retained blank template copy if duplicated).
+- HomeAssetInventory.xlsx: Working spreadsheet with added devices, characteristics, notes, and sensitivity levels (plus retained blank template copy if duplicated).

+- HomeAssetInventory.md: Markdown export of the completed asset inventory for easy viewing and version control.